School Vaccination Program: for parents and carers

 • Medicare card details for you and your child.

-If you or your child do not have a Medicare card, you can still give consent by asking the school for a paper consent form.
+If you or your child does not have a Medicare card, you can still give consent by asking the school for a paper consent form.
 Once you give consent, it stays active unless you choose to withdraw it.

-Parents can withdraw consent at any time before vaccination takes place:
+Parents can withdraw consent at any time before vaccination takes place.

-• If you gave online consent, log in to the NSW Health portal and follow the steps to withdraw.
+If you gave online consent, log in to the NSW Health portal and follow the steps to withdraw.

-• If you used a paper form, contact the school by phone or in writing.
+If you used a paper form, contact the school by phone or in writing.
 Make sure to include:

 • your child’s name